 On the morning of 10 February 1942, the Imperial Japanese Army assaulted Kranji Beach to secure a second beachhead for the invasion of Singapore.
 It was defended by Australian and DALFORCE volunteers.
 At first, the Australian 27th Brigade was inflicting heavy losses on the Japanese but they inexplicably decided to withdraw, allowing the Japanese Imperial Guards Division to establish a second beachhead.

 Looking out of place amongst the playground equipment and the sports facilities at the Jurong Spring neighbourhood is a heritage marker.
 The marker stands as a reminder of the time when the area was to be the fall back defence line.
 This was where the 22nd Australian Brigade retreated to after the Japanese had overwhelm their position by the coast.
 However, miscommunication led to the troops being withdrawn from the area, leaving the area undefended and open to the Japanese advance.

 Kranji War Memorial is the final resting place for more than 4,400 men and women who died during World War 2 in Singapore.
 It is a poignant spot to visit on the WW2 trail in Singapore and teaches us that history ought not repeat itself.
 Find out more about the Kranji War Memorial.

 Civilian War Memorial

 Built after the war and unveiled in 1967, the Civilian War Memorial pays tribute to the civilians who lost their lives during the Japanese Occupation.
 It consists of four towers reaching skyward, each representing one of the official races of Singapore.
-Every year, on Total Defence Day, a day that falls on 15 February, a ceremony is held at this memorial to remember those killed.
+Find out more about the Civilian War Memorial.